grafana/grafana-operator/examples/grafana/useKubeAuth/_index.md

 If the default token at `/var/run/secrets/kubernetes.io/serviceaccount/token` is leaked, whatever permissions assigned to the ServiceAccount can be abused by whoever obtains it.

-Luckily, the values of the audience claim determines if Kubernetes allows authenticating with the API using the token.
+To prevent this, it's highly recommended to create tokens with custom audience claims (`"aud": ["..."]`) that invalidates the token from being used with the Kubernets API.

-It's highly recommended to create tokens with custom audience claims (`"aud": ["..."]`) that invalidates the token from being used with the Kubernets API.
+By default, the `grafana-operator` ServiceAccount can create, Update, and Delete various resources on the cluster level.

-By default, the `grafana-operator` ServiceAccount can create, Update, and Delete deployments, secrets, ConfigMaps, etc. And is therefore security concern if leaked
+To avoid accidental exposure of this service account, the operator mounts a second token at `/var/run/secrets/grafana.com/serviceaccount/token` that cannot be used with the Kubernetes API.

-To avoid this, the operator mounts a second token at `/var/run/secrets/grafana.com/serviceaccount/token` that cannot be used with the Kubernetes API:
+This is the token used for JWT authentication.

 ```yaml
 # The majority of the manifest is omitted for brevity